 Lower costs

-With less development, faster ore access, better ground control, and faster overall mining, it is easy to see how raise mining will cost less than regular open stoping.
+With less development, faster ore access, better ground control, and faster overall mining, it is easy to see how raise mining will cost less than conventional longhole stoping.

 Mass Blasting